ymniquet/eQuimageLab/src/equimagelab/docs/source/userguide.rst

 eQuimageLab user guide
 ======================

-eQuimageLab is a python package to process astronomical images in `Jupyter Lab <https://jupyter.org/>`_ notebooks.
+eQuimageLab is a Python package to process astronomical images in `Jupyter Lab <https://jupyter.org/>`_ notebooks.

 Installation
 ------------

-eQuimageLab is developed for python 3 kernels.
+eQuimageLab is developed for Python 3 kernels.

+This guide assumes that you are familiar with the Python programming language and that Python 3 is installed on your machine.

-The python package is available on `PyPI <https://https://pypi.org/project/eQuimageLab/>`_ (last stable release) and on `GitHub <https://github.com/ymniquet/eQuimage>`_ (development version).
+The eQuimageLab package is available on `PyPI <https://https://pypi.org/project/eQuimageLab/>`_ (last stable release) and on `GitHub <https://github.com/ymniquet/eQuimage>`_ (development version).

 To install the latest stable release, open a linux or windows shell and type: